 - Magnesium: magnesium is incredibly calming and also helpful for insomnia.
 I love to take epsom salt baths for transdermal magnesium and also the supplement drink Natural Calm.
 If you struggle with elevated cortisol a supplement called Seriphos can also be helpful but this should be discussed with your healthcare provider.
 Reducing your caffeine intake can help with anxiety and insomnia.

 - Eat an anti-inflammatory diet.
 Modern industrial foods which are highly processed can lead to inflammation in the body.
 Inflammation is more and more being shown to be the main cause of disease and believed to be responsible for everything from arthritis to IBS to depression.
-Focus your diet around eating as much whole, minimally-processed foods as possible and reduce your consumption of packaged food, sugar, and industrial seed oils.
-Additonally consider cutting out gluten and dairy.
+Focus your diet around eating as much whole, minimally-processed foods as possible and reduce your consumption of highly processed food and industrial seed oils.
 If you eat animal products, focus on those derived from animals that are grass-fed and pastured, and wild-caught fish as these are both more healthful and support local sustainable agriculture.
 Consider joining a CSA or find a farmer to purchase from directly.
-For more guidance around this, a Paleo-style ancestral diet template is a good starting point or a program like the Whole30.
-These can also help to prevent acne, which Mars in Aries can aggravate.
-Additionally, dietary practices like fasting and ketogenic diets have also been shown to reduce inflammation but these should be dscussed with your healthcare practitioner first.
+For more guidance around this a program like the Whole30 can be helpful, or for more in-depth information on nutrition I recommend the work of Weston Price and Ray Peat.

 - Anti-inflammatory herbs: herbs like turmeric, ginger, cloves, cayenne and cinnamon are great addition to your cooking.
 These can also be taken in the form of a concentrated supplement or extract.
 Keep in mind these can only do so much if you are eating an inflammatory diet.